How Nigerian freelancers scale income beyond one platform

 2. Access to higher-paying clients

 Different platforms attract different types of clients.
-By scaling beyond one site, you can connect with international clients who are willing to pay premium rates for specialised skills.
+By scaling beyond a single site, you can connect with international clients willing to pay premium rates for specialised skills.
 This allows Nigerian freelancers to earn more per project and build a portfolio that attracts even better opportunities over time.

 Also read: How freelancers in Nigeria can receive payments from US, UK & EU clients